-Once a position is approved by the Provost, the Department Chair shall convene a department meeting to select a search committee in accordance with the applicable Collective Bargaining Agreement (Article 12.8 A) or Faculty Personnel Policy.
+Once a position is approved by the Provost, the Department Chair shall convene a department meeting to select a search committee in accordance with the applicable Collective Bargaining Agreement or Faculty Personnel Policy.
 The selection is a joint process of the faculty and chair, with advice from the dean as appropriate.
+Review hiring procedures in AAUP-CSU CBA (Articles 12.8-12.10 and 12.2D, 12.3E and 12.4 for college lecturers, professors of practice and visitors).

 Within the stated requirements, the search committee should reflect as many different experiences and viewpoints as possible.
-The Department Chair/School Director shall contact OIE for approval of the search committee.

 Consider "cluster hiring."
 There are multiple types of cluster hiring.
 One type involves hiring more than one faculty member at a time to focus on the same specialization across units or in multiple subfields within the same academic units.
 Another type focuses on diversity and inclusion and with the goal of creating a cohort of new faculty from diverse backgrounds or perspectives.